pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 void receiver_get_package(int *command_vector, int quant_packages, int *command_size, int *quant_packages_received)
 ```

-- `receiver_enable` - Access `REG_SET` to activate the peripheral Receiver on the IP core
+- `receiver_enable` - Accesses `REG_SET` to activate the receiver peripheral on the IP core.
-- `receiver_check_usedw` - Access the address that indicates how many packages are in the receiver FIFO
+- `receiver_check_usedw` - Accesses the address that indicates how many packages are in the receiver's FIFO.
-- `receiver_request_package` - Access `BASE_RECEIVER_DATA` to read the received package
+- `receiver_request_package` - Accesses `BASE_RECEIVER_DATA` to read the received package.
-- `receiver_empty` - Access `REG_SET` to check whether the receiver FIFO is empty or not
+- `receiver_empty` - Accesses `REG_SET` to check whether the receiver FIFO is empty or not.
-- `receiver_rdreq` - Access `REG_SET` to set the `read_request` flag with a pulse
+- `receiver_rdreq` - Accesses `REG_SET` to set the `read_request` flag with a pulse.
-- `receiver_get_package` - Separates the package from `receiver_request_package` into data and mask
+- `receiver_get_package` - Separates the package from `receiver_request_package` into data and mask.

 ## Example of main code

-As mentioned in the Main Code subsection, there are a set of examples already implemented in which the  user can work on tests and communication between reader and tag.
-All those files are located in the
-[examples_of_main](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/tree/main/fpga/examples_of_main) folder and in this section a walk-through the code will be described so that the functionality of the project can be clarified.
+As mentioned in the [Main code subsection](../firmware/#main-code), there are a set of examples already implemented in which the user can work on tests and communication between reader and tag.
+All those files are located in the [`fpga/examples_of_main`](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/tree/main/fpga/examples_of_main) folder and in this section the code will be thoroughly described so that the functionality of the project can be clarified.

-The chosen file to this walk-through is the [test_individual_commands_loopback.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/test_individual_commands_loopback.c), because it is succinct and sufficient to evidence a simple communication in loopback mode.
+For this example, the[test_individual_commands_loopback.c](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/test_individual_commands_loopback.c) file was chosen, because it is succinct and it suffices in showing a simple communication in loopback mode.

-First, the header of the code brings all the necessary imports to this test, the IO is the Nios II import that permits the communication with the IP core Interface, the System.h brings the functionalities of the FPGA followed by all the proprietary codes of functions and commands imports.Follows this header of the C code in the box below:
+Firstly is the header of the code, which brings all the necessary includes to this test.
+The first one present is the `io.h`: this is the Nios II include that establishes the communication with the IP core interface; after that is `system.h`, which helps bring the functionalities of the FPGA.
+The following includes are the proprietary codes of the functions and the commands used.
+The code block below shows these includes.

 ```C
 #include "io.h"